 In 2010, Cornell University and the New York City Department for the Aging made these findings:

 - The incidence rate on elder abuse is nearly 24 times greater than the number of cases that end up being referred to places like social services, law enforcement, and legal authorities.

 - What is the most common form of elder abuse?
 Psychological.

 - In New York, approximately 260,000 elderly adults have been the victims of at least some form of abuse.

 - 7-10% of all people surveyed under a “National Elder Mistreatment Study” say that they experienced some form of abuse in the previous 12 months.

 Effects of Elder Abuse

 Physical abuse on elderly people can result in bodily injury and permanent physical disability.
 As foremotional and psychological abuse, an immediate impact can be made on the victim’s mental state.
 It can also manifest itself in long-term physical problems.
 There are other forms of abuse that can have negative effects on elderly people as well – but the fact remains the same, abuse is still abuse.

 You may suspect that a loved one close to you has experienced mistreatment in a nursing home.
 If this is the case, then the first thing that should be taken into consideration is reporting the abuse to the proper authorities.
 However, you may also want to seek the help of a nursing home abuse lawyer in your area.
 They will be able to review your potential case and discuss the overall situation and legal options involved.
-Call WTW to get a review and find out where you stand.
+Call Welebir Law to get a review and find out where you stand.